Domingo Tibaduiza: Education

 Tibaduiza attended the University of Nevada, Reno where he graduated in 1974.
 He is also inducted into the university's athletic hall of fame.

 Personal life

 Domingo Tibaduiza and his elite distance running younger brother Miguel spent many years in Reno, Nevada, in the United States.
 Tibaduiza coached at Galena High School, where his team included his family of three sons and a daughter.
 Among them, the family name dominated distance race results in the area for decades, as the brothers advanced into Masters age divisions and the children excelled.
-He is also the uncle of Los Angeles–based artist Amadour.
+He is also the uncle of Los Angeles–based artist Amadour, and a descendant of Juan José Reyes-Patria Escobar.